sirixdb/sirix/README.md

 &lt;/a&gt;
 </pre></code>

+This should just serve as a simple example.

 ## Developers
 First of all, I'm searching for interested open source developers which are eager to put forth the idea of a versioned, secure database system especially suitable, but not restricted to rooted trees (serialized form as XML/JSON).
 The idea is not only to support (and extend querying) as for instance via XQuery efficiently, but also to support other datamining tasks such as the comparison of hierarchical tree-structures.